Generic selectors

 There is an in-depth guide to disability access and facilities on the official Eintracht Frankfurt website.

 Matchday tickets for the 2025/26 season can be purchased at the stadium or on the Eintracht Frankfurt website.
+This also includes tickets for cup fixtures and European competitions such as the UEFA Champions League, in which the club will participate during the 2025/26 season.
 However, it is advised to try and book in advance because many home matches sell out.

 There are five price categories across the ground for Eintracht Frankfurt games.
 Category A tickets vary from €48 to €76 for in-demand seats.